Peninsula Foundation School Appeals Policy

 • Appeals will be heard and decided in a reasonable time.

-• The confidentiality of the appellant will be maintained, subject to the requirement for appropriate investigations.
+• The confidentiality of the Foundation Doctor will be maintained, subject to the requirement for appropriate investigations.

-A trainee will have the right to lodge an appeal against an outcome wherever he or she is able to demonstrate that the actions of the Foundation School have not followed procedure (meaning in this context, a decision by personnel in the Foundation School or Trust associated with the Foundation School.
-This could include Trust Foundation Programme Directors, supervisors and administrative staff associated with the programme).
+A Foundation Doctor will have the right to lodge an appeal against an outcome wherever they are able to demonstrate that the actions of the Foundation School[1] have not followed procedure.
 This could be (but is not exclusively) in the case of:

 • Time Out of Foundation Programme requests

-The trainee should establish whether they are appealing to the School against the application of the School’s procedures or should be appealing to the Trust against the application of the Trust’s procedures.
+The Foundation Doctor should establish whether they are appealing to the School against the application of the School’s procedures or should be appealing to the Trust against the application of the Trust’s procedures.

-In the first instance, the trainee should always attempt to resolve their complaint by discussing the case with their Educational Supervisor and Foundation Training Programme Director, where appropriate.
+• In the first instance, the Foundation Doctor should always attempt to resolve their complaint by discussing the case with their Educational Supervisor and Foundation Training Programme Director, where appropriate.

-Where this is not possible, or where the issue is not resolved to the satisfaction of the trainee, the case may then be presented in writing to Sarah Rawlinson, Head of Peninsula Foundation School, Health Education England, Plumer House, Tailyour Road, Plymouth, PL6 5DH.
+• Where this is not possible, or where the issue is not resolved to the satisfaction of the Foundation Doctor, the case may then be presented in writing to Miss Angela Cottrell Foundation School Director for the Peninsula Foundation School or Dr Jess Daniels Foundation School Director for the Severn Foundation School .
 This must be done within 7 working days of being notified of the decision/result that is being appealed.

-The trainee will be notified of the decision of the Head of Foundation School in writing.
-The trainee will be informed that if they are not satisfied with the decision made, they can request for a final appeal to be heard by the Foundation School Board Appeals Panel.
-This request must be made in writing to the Postgraduate Dean, Dr Martin Beaman, Health Education England, Plumer House, Tailyour Road, Plymouth, PL6 5DH, within 7 working days of being notified of the decision of the Head of Foundation School.
+• The Foundation Doctor will be notified of the decision of the Foundation School Director in writing.
+The Foundation Doctor will be informed that if they are not satisfied with the decision made, they can request for a final appeal to be heard by the Foundation School Board Appeals Panel.
+This request must be made in writing to the Postgraduate Deputy Dean, Dr Clare van Hamel within 7 working days of being notified of the decision of the Foundation School Director.
 The request must include a full statement of the grounds of appeal and any evidence to support the appeal.

 Foundation School Board Appeals Panel